lgxi24/lgxi24.github.io/_pages/about.md

 - [2025.11] [FastTTS](https://arxiv.org/abs/2509.00195) was accepted to ASPLOS 2026.
 Congratulations to Mark!
 - [2025.11] One [invited paper](https://arxiv.org/abs/2511.22483) on mixed precision will appear at ASP-DAC 2026!
 - [2025.09] [VG-Search](https://arxiv.org/abs/2505.11730) on Test-Time Scaling was accepted to NeurIPS 2025!
-- [2025.07] I will continue as a research intern in [Dr. Hongxiang Fan](https://os-hxfan.github.io/)'s research group, funded by the [IROP](https://www.imperial.ac.uk/students/global-opportunities/ug/summerresearchplacements/) Program!
+- [2025.02] I will start as a research intern in [Dr. Hongxiang Fan](https://os-hxfan.github.io/)'s research group at Imperial, funded by the [IROP](https://www.imperial.ac.uk/students/global-opportunities/ug/summerresearchplacements/) Program!
-- [2025.02] I will start as a research intern in [Dr. Hongxiang Fan](https://os-hxfan.github.io/)'s research group at Imperial!
-- [2024.06] I will start as a research intern in the [iDSL Lab](https://www.intelligent.digital-systems/) at Imperial, supervised by [Prof. Christos Bouganis](https://profiles.imperial.ac.uk/christos-savvas.bouganis).
-Thanks to the [UROP](https://www.imperial.ac.uk/urop) scheme for the funding!
+- [2024.06] I will start as a research intern in the [iDSL Lab](https://www.intelligent.digital-systems/) at Imperial, supervised by [Prof. Christos Bouganis](https://profiles.imperial.ac.uk/christos-savvas.bouganis)!
+Thanks to the [UROP](https://www.imperial.ac.uk/urop) scheme for the funding.

 # :game_die: Random
-In my spare time, I love travelling and watching football.
-I’m a *socio* (member) of FC Barcelona, which means I’m one of the owners of the best football club in the world :satisfied:
+In my spare time, I enjoy travelling and watching football.
+I am proud to be a *socio* (member) of FC Barcelona, a club I have supported for more than 15 years.

 ---